worldcoin/world-id-docs/docs/js/01-js-intro.md

 <!-- spell-checker: enable -->

-## Usage in Nextjs apps
+## Usage in Next.js apps

-If your app is built on Nextjs, using the React widget is by far the easiest approach, but need to skip SSR.
+If your app is built on Next.js, using the React widget is by far the easiest approach, but need to skip SSR.

 <!-- spell-checker: disable -->